uveshaminchamadiya/curd-application-mern-stack/readme.md

-# Curd Application - React
+# Curd Application - MERN Stack

 ## How to Setup Project